situx/samian-lod/_pages/doc.md

 ### Prefixes

 Linked Open Samian Ware features several preestablished prefixes as well as our own prefix *lado* and *samian*.
-Uses are demonstrated in the Maps and examples below.
+Uses are demonstrated in the maps and examples below.

 | Prefix        | Value                                         |
 | ------------- | --------------------------------------------- |